allenai/natural-instructions/tasks/README.md

 `task485_cls_japanese_books_classification` | Classify a given book product review in Japanese to positive or negative sentiment | Classification
 `task486_cls_japanese_dvd_classification` | Classify a given dvd product review in Japanese to positive or negative sentiment | Classification
 `task487_cls_japanese_music_classification` | Classify a given music product review in Japanese to positive or negative sentiment | Classification
+`task493_review_polarity_classification` | Classify amazon review into positive or negative | Classification `task494_review_polarity_answer_generation` | Given pair of amazon review and polarity, generate True or False when a review matches polarity | Answer Generation
-`task510_reddit_tifu_title_summarization` | Given the text of a social media post, generate a title summarizing the post | Summarization
+`task495_semeval_headline_classification` | Classify edited news headlines into funny and not funny | Classification `task496_semeval_answer_generation` | Generate answer yes or no based on given edited sentence and label | Answer Generation `task510_reddit_tifu_title_summarization` | Given the text of a social media post, generate a title summarizing the post | Summarization
 `task511_reddit_tifu_long_text_summarization` | Given the text of a social media post, generate a short summary the post | Summarization
 `task512_twitter_emotion_classification` | Given a Twitter post, classify the post's emotion to six classes (sadness, joy, love, anger, fear, surprise) | Classification